 The application provides results in a three way.
 First, it prints out basic summary such as packet count on the screen.
 Second, it writes to a file output.txt timestamps and ip addresses.
 The example can be seen in the figure 5.4 Results.
-Finally, it them in the pcap file output.pcap.
+Finally, it them in the peap file output.peap.